mickem/nscp-docs/manual/checks.rst

 But what if you want to change something?
 What if 80% is not the warning value your interested in?
-Where do I start?
+Where do you start?

-The first stop is to check the default values.
+The first stop is to check the default values for the command in question.
-The default values are best viewed in the documentation or the built-in help.
-But the simplest option is to use the show-default option for the check.
+While the default values are showed both in the documentation and the various built-in help commands the simplest way is to use the show-default option for the check.

 Show default command line::